FrancescoMandru/RL-Labyrint/README.md

 epsilon --> #epsilon greedy policy
 ```

-Labyrint visual example and the path selected by the trained agent.
+Labyrinth visual example and the path selected by the trained agent.

 ![](./image/lab.png)